-You might have noticed a Save option in the New Dashboard dialog.
-As entering the project paths and settings every time for each session can get a bit tedious, you have the option of saving a custom XML file containing all these pieces of information, so that the next time all you will have to do is to open this file.
+7. As entering the project paths and settings every time for each session can get a bit tedious, you have the option of saving a custom XML file containing all these pieces of information, so that the next time all you will have to do is to open this file.

 You don't have to worry if you didn't do this from the beginning.
 If you re-enter the Dashboard menu, you will see that all the fields in the dialog are restored to their last values.

 The Reset button will restore all the fields to their default value (i.e. no project files selected, default settings and columns).

 8. Click Save to Computer or Save to Drive365.